 Become A Teacher!
 Make A Difference!

-NEW!
-The Brookdale Alternate Route Training- Community Colleges (ART-CC) program will provide individuals with a non-credit option to attain K-12 teacher licensing.
-The ART-CC offers a 400-hour preparation program for teacher candidates who already have a Bachelor’s Degree and Certificate of Eligibility (CE) which allows them to attend classes while they are teaching in the classroom.
+The Brookdale Alternate Route to Teaching – Community College (ART-CC) program provides aspiring teachers with a non-credit option to attain K-12 teacher licensing.
+The ART-CC offers a 400-hour preparation program for teacher candidates who already have a Bachelor’s Degree and Certificate of Eligibility (CE).
+This program allows you to attend classes while teaching full-time in the classroom.

 The CE will allow Candidates to seek employment as a teacher in a public, private, or parochial school.

 Candidates must also participate in the Provisional Teacher Process to fulfill the NJ Teacher requirements.
 For more information about the Provisional Teacher Process, please visit https://nj.gov/education/license/provprogram.htm.

 Please see the New Jersey Department of Education website for more information and CE requirements here: https://www.nj.gov/education/certification/.
 Candidates will submit all the appropriate documentation to the New Jersey Department of Education demonstrating that the CE requirements have been met in the content area in which the candidate wishes to teach.

 Brookdale is participating in the Department of Education’s Limited CE Pilot Program.
 See eligibility and additional information here: https://www.nj.gov/education/certification/CE-CEAS-pilotprogram.shtml.

 Please note the following regarding the edTPA assessment and ART-CC course: Although there is pending legislation to eliminate the edTPA, successful completion of this performance assessment is still a requirement for standard certification.
 Any change to this requirement or to the program coursework will be communicated directly to Brookdale Alternate Route candidates.
 For additional information, please visit the NJDOE website or the edTPA website.